Paleo Energy Bars

 You can omit the coconut oil if you prefer.
 Do not substitute another oil.
 If you don’t want to use coconut oil, just omit it.

 - The bars are best stored in the fridge or freezer.

 - They will keep in a sealed container in the fridge for up to 2 weeks or you can freeze them up to 3 months.

 - They’re okay to take to-go but will get soft if it’s warm.

 Did you try this recipe?
 I’d love to hear about it!
 Click here to leave a review.Print

 - Add the cashews to a food processor and process to break down into small pieces.

 - Add the rest of the ingredients and blend into a thick, doughy mixture.

-- Line an approximately 7 inch baking pan with parchment paper or saran wrap then firmly press the dough into the pan until it’s flat and even.
+- Line a 7 or 8-inch square baking pan with parchment paper then firmly press the dough into the pan until it’s flat and even.

 - Set the bars in the freezer for at least 1 hour.